 Initial evaluation will include an appointment to discuss patient needs, and examination of the mouth and teeth.
 In this or a subsequent visit, oral surgeons may take photographs, X-rays, and models of the teeth to further evaluate the exact nature of the problem and work that needs to be done.
 These and potentially other imaging and computer-aided analysis will be used to establish a blueprint for how the jaw will be reshaped.
 The surgery may also entail removal of some teeth.

 Postoperative care can include prescribing pain medication and providing instructions for diet, activity limitations, and work restrictions during the recovery period.
 Healing can take from about six to 12 weeks depending on a variety of factors.
 The correction should be permanent, and significant improvements in speech and appearance are the norm.

 Mullica Hill Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Help Clients with Speech Problems

 If you have a speech problem related to teeth misalignment and/or issues with jawbone sizing and/or alignment, the experienced Mullica Hill oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can help.
 We enjoy the challenge of orthognathic surgery and look forward to seeing you enjoy talking and smiling.
-Call us today at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us today at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.